Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Conclusion

-Altogether, the overall circumstance seems not be improved by increasing the number of free model parameters.
-Nevertheless, this tendency is consistent with Ref. \cite{NANOGrav:2023hvm}, in which the NANOGrav collaboration analyzed the Bayes factors between different models with and without SMBHBs, concluding that some models perform better with considering SMBHBs, some are roughly equivalent, while others perform even worse.
+Altogether, the overall circumstance seems not to be improved by increasing the number of free model parameters.
+Nevertheless, this tendency is consistent with Ref. \cite{NANOGrav:2023hvm}, in which the NANOGrav collaboration analyzed the Bayes factors between different models with or without SMBHBs, concluding that some models perform better with considering SMBHBs, some are roughly equivalent, while others perform even worse.
 This primarily depends on whether the increase of model parameters provides a better fitting to the experimental data, and in our present work, it does not yield a substantially better fitting.
 Therefore, in summary, the simple two-parameter model with a perfect plateau in the USR region has the largest evidence, and is thus favored by the NANOGrav 15-year data set, though it may be just due to the demand that $A_0$ vanishes.
-Moreover, the interpretation of the potential SGWB from the NANOGrav observations via only the GWs generated by SMBHBs is not preferred in our inflation model.
+Moreover, the interpretation of the potential SGWB from the NANOGrav observations via only the GWs generated by SMBHBs is not preferred in our work, both in the KKLT and Starobinsky models.

 Last, we should mention that we have not discussed the non-Gaussian effects in this work.
 This includes both the nonlinear relation between the primordial curvature perturbation ${\cal R}$ and the density contrast $\delta$, as well as the intrinsic non-Gaussianity in ${\cal R}$.
 These non-Gaussianities may lead to notable shifts in the allowed parameter regions and different interpretations of the SGWB, and this will be the topic of our future studies.